kyawsawhtoon/Project-CartmanBot/README.md

 Images - Collections of graphs and images produced during the project

-Presentation.odf - High-level presentation of methodology and recommendations for non-technical stakeholders
+Presentation.pdf - High-level presentation of methodology and recommendations for non-technical stakeholders

 # Project Motivation
 In this project, I developed a chatbot that mimics Eric Cartman, a character from the South Park animated series.
 The goal of this project is two fold -